-This option displays when the First steps console is in a standalone application server profile.
+This option displays when the First steps console is in a standalone application server profile or a cell profile.

 After selecting the Start the server option, an output screen displays with status messages.
 The success message informs you that the server is open for e-business.
 Then the menu item toggles to Stop the server and the Administrative console option enables